nanoporetech/megalodon/docs/common_arguments.rst

     1. Modified base single letter codes (see ``megalodon_extras modified_bases describe_alphabet`` command)
     2. Canonical sequence motif (may contain `ambiguity codes <https://droog.gs.washington.edu/parc/images/iupac.html>`_)
-    3. Relative position (0-based) for the modified base within the canonical sequence motif
+    3. Relative position (0-based) of the modified base within the canonical sequence motif
   - Multiple ``--mod-motif`` arguments can be provided to a single ``megalodon`` command.
   - If not provided (and ``per_read_mods`` or ``mods`` outputs requested) all relevant sites are tested (e.g. all ``C`` bases for ``5mC``).